-- Step 6 If your router has more than one serial interface, repeat this procedure to configure the next serial interface. - Step 7 The configuration you entered is displayed as a command script and you are asked if you want to use it.
+- Step 6 Repeat Step 5 for the remaining serial interfaces. - Step 7 The configuration you entered is displayed as a command script and you are asked if you want to use it.
 If you enter no, the information you just entered is discarded and you can begin the configuration again.
 If you enter yes, the configuration is saved in the startup configuration:

-'''

-Use this configuration? [yes/no]: yes
+Use this configuration? [yes/no]: yes Building configuration...

-Building configuration...

 Use the enabled mode 'configure' command to modify this configuration.

-'''